Polar Tint vs Black Optix: The Complete 2026 Comparison — Polar Tint vs Black Optix

 Whether the franchisor supplies creative, ad templates, and a playbook — or leaves all local marketing to the operator.

-Yes — brand library, ad templates, playbook; 6% of gross or $1,250/wk floorTie
+Yes — brand library, ad templates, playbook; a local marketing minimum/wk floorTie

 Yes — brand library (typical); ~1–3% of gross typicalTie